 Cadence tools are being used in academic research to design and layout SiGe Bipolar test circuits for 40 - 80 Gb/s data generation.
 The IBM SiGe 7HP process is the target process for this project.
 Interconnect group delay, clock and data distribution are being studied as well as the design of very high speed linear feedback shift registers and multiplexers.
 Cadence tools are also being used in millimeter-wave communication circuits and high-speed serial link transceivers in 130-nm and 90-nm CMOS technology.
 The UMC 0.13-um logic process and the IBM CMOS 10SF are the target process.
 Specifically, we are designing T/R switches, low-noise amplifiers, power amplifiers and high-speed equalizers.

 The ECE department site license for Cadence includes the following 2011 standard University Software Program bundles:

-Please see the University Program Software Selection for a list of the individual products in the Software Program bundles.
+Please see the Cadence 2013 University Program Software Selection for a list of the individual licensed products in the Software Program bundles.

 Cadence is a registered trademark of Cadence Design Systems, Inc., 2655 Seely Avenue, San Jose, CA 95134.

-Matlab is licensed for use and available to UCSB College of Engineering faculty, staff, graduate, and undergraduate students.
-Matlab is available on the engineering ECI lab Windows and Linux workstations.
+Matlab is available to UCSB College of Engineering faculty, staff, graduate, and undergraduate students.
+Matlab is also available on the engineering ECI lab Windows and Linux workstations.
 Matlab is available for installing on individual workstations for College of Engineering faculty, staff, and graduate students.